Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Warranty: Lifetime warranty.

-• Flame barrier: Plant-based thistle barrier on the Classic.
+• Fire barrier: Plant-based thistle pulp.

-• Delivery: Free white glove delivery and setup.
+• Delivery: Free in-room setup.

 Saatva Classic